Microsoft brings Robot Operating System to Windows 10

 In recent years, the robotics industry has experienced outsized growth.
 It’s expected to be worth almost $500 billion by 2025, and judging by recent funding rounds, investors are optimistic about the future.
 Warehouse robotics company GreyOrange raised $140 million for its platform in early September; in June, Bossa Nova scooped up $29 million in July for its store inventory robots and Starship Technologies secured $25 million for its fleet of automated delivery carts.

 One thing many of those startups’ machines share in common is Robot Operating System (ROS), open source robotics middleware maintained by Willow Garage and Stanford’s Artificial Intelligence Laboratory that provides low-level device control, hardware abstraction, and other useful services.
 Previously, ROS was experimentally supported on Windows by the community.
-But today, Microsoft debuted an official build for Windows 10.
+(As of September 2018, Core ROS had been ported to Windows.)
+But today, Microsoft debuted an official — albeit “experimental” — build for Windows 10.

 The news was timed to coincide with ROSCon 2018 in Madrid, Spain.